Kasunmadura/python/Gmail/README.md

-You can use Python Scripts to send mail with and without attachment.I think this will usefull for send mail alerts,monitering..etc
+You can use this Python Scripts to send mail with/without attachment.I think this will usefull for send mail alerts,monitering..etc